KaartGroup/Chameleon/README.md

 ## Description

 Cross-platform GUI development expanding upon Chameleon 1 functionalities.
 This application compares tabulated OSM data (.csv) and provide users with an output documenting changes between two timestamps.
-Current functionalities allows changes detection in OSM `ref`, `int_ref`, `name`, and `highway` tags.
+Current functionalities allows changes detection in any OSM tag.
 Some metadata OSM tags are default outputs of Chameleon 2, including `type`, `id`, `name`, `user`, `timestamp`, `version`.
 Chameleon 2 also features change grouping (consolidating similar changes) and multi-tag processing (allowing sequential tag comparisons).
 This project is under ongoing development, and Chameleon 2 is currently in the Alpha stage.

 ## Installation